dumblob/ULKL/platform/win/README.md

 ## Useful links

+* *extended key* means it's one from the "middle group" on a full/long keyboard (which has 3 separate blocks: alphanumeric, arrow, and numeric) - see https://docs.microsoft.com/en-us/windows/win32/inputdev/about-keyboard-input
 * a non-Microsoft reimplementation of some of the kernel building blocks of keyboard handling on Windows - it **dumps the content of structures** etc.: https://github.com/awakecoding/Win32Keyboard
 * `kbd.h` from 1991 (in contrast to the current `kbd.h` from 1995 or newer): https://gist.github.com/ozh/5340054
 * thorough explanation of reasoning behind the frozen state of the Windows keyboard handling internals (probably from the author of kbdedit.com ): https://answers.microsoft.com/en-us/insider/forum/insider_wintp-insider_devices-insiderplat_pc/how-to-implement-multiple-deadkey-strokes/4ff38c09-b58c-490a-963e-3cc745dfb396